ionic-team/ionic-site/docs/guide/publishing.md

 ![](http://i.imgur.com/68rK26r.png)

 This will show three options in a dropdown, and you should select the `New App`.
 After this the popup appears, as shown on the image below, where you have to choose the name of the application, platform, primary language, bundle ID and SKU.
-As you can see on the image below I had to name my application differently, because `SuperSimple Calculator` was taken by some other application already published in the store.

 ![](http://i.imgur.com/fs6EDva.png)